 Mindshare Labs’ Design Guidelines for Dynamic Websites

-At Mindshare Labs, we work with a lot of print and graphic designers and have found these guidelines to be essential when implementing a designer’s work as a dynamic web application (CMS, blog, shopping cart, etc). you can download a PDF version of this document here.
+At Mindshare Labs, we work with a lot of print and graphic designers and have found these guidelines to be essential when implementing a designer’s work as a dynamic web application (CMS, blog, shopping cart, etc).

 Generally, it is best to use “web safe” font stacks for large areas of text.
 A font stack is a list of fonts that a browser will use in order of preference (e.g. Ideal font, Close alternative font, Common font, and Generic font-family).

 Here is a simple font stack builder: http://www.codestyle.org/servlets/FontStack

 Note that not all fonts allow embedding.
 Many font foundries specifically prohibit use embedded use of their fonts.
 We can help you determine if a specific font will work or not.

 fontsquirrel.com is a good source for free fonts that can be embedded for use in headings.

 Web backgrounds can be made up of solid colors and/or images.
 If images are used they can either be repeated (tiled) along the browsers X axis (width), Y axis (height), or both.

 Because we don’t know what screen resolution a site visitor will have, if you decide to use a photograph as a background image your design must also include space beyond the edges of the photo.
 This way we will know how you want us to handle situations where the site visitor’s browser extends beyond the background photo.
 See the example below:

 Every fixed-width web design must be designed around a target screen resolution.
 At the time of this writing, most sites are designed to fit a screen size of 1024 x 768 pixels.
 The generally accepted maximum page width for a design target the 1024 x 768 resolution is 960 pixels wide.